awslabs/aws-crt-s3-benchmarks/cdk/README.md

 1) Install CDK and bootstrap your account if you haven't already done so.
 See [AWS CDK Prerequisites](https://docs.aws.amazon.com/cdk/v2/guide/work-with.html#work-with-prerequisites)

+1) Ensure the Docker daemon is running.

-2) Create and activate a Python virtual environment, if you haven't already done so.
+1) Create and activate a Python virtual environment, if you haven't already done so.

-3) `cd` into this directory.
+1) `cd` into this directory.

-4) Install the CDK's python requirements:
+1) Install the CDK's python requirements:
     ```sh
     python3 -m pip install -r requirements.txt
     ```

-5) Deploy this CDK app:
+1) Deploy this CDK app:
     ```sh
     cdk deploy
     ```